 Truth: Manufacturers must show that tires meet minimum standards to put a snowflake logo on them signifying that they are winter tires.
 However, tests show that all winter tires don’t perform the same.

 Myth: Warming up your car makes it run better in the bitter cold.

 Truth: Letting your car idle might have been a good idea 30 or more years ago when most vehicles had a carburetor.
 But modern cars are equipped with electronic fuel injection that uses sensors to supply the engine with the right mix of air and fuel, making the need to warm up engines irrelevant, according to a washingtonpost.com article.
 The engine will warm up faster while the car is being driven.

 Myth: Letting a car idle helps it run more efficiently in cold weather.

 Winter is the most difficult season for driving in New York City.
 Even if you are well prepared for winter driving, other drivers may not be.
 So drive slowly and defensively.
-If you are injured in an accident caused by another driver’s disregard for winter driving conditions, talk to a New York car accident attorney about your legal options.
+If you are injured in a car accident caused by another driver’s disregard for winter driving conditions, talk to a personal injury attorney about your legal options.